ANIRUDHBS1/Applied-Programming-Lab-EE2703/README.md

 **Assignment 1** - Introduction to Python

-**Assignment 2** - Designing a matrix solver and a circuit solver given a SPICE netlist.
+**Assignment 2** - Designing a linear equsation solver and a circuit solver given a SPICE netlist.

-**Assignment 3** - Introduction to Matplotlib library
+**Assignment 3** - Introduction to the Matplotlib library

 **Assignment 4** - Solving a digital circuit using Graphs and Event Driven Simulation